geri-m/minimal-consent/README.md

 # traffective: https://traffective.com/cmp/

 - Looking for div "gdpr_popup_popup"
-- There are multiple checkboxs "gdpr_switch_native" => uncheck all.
+- There are multiple checkboxes "gdpr_switch_native" => uncheck all.
 - div class "cell" clicken.

 - if there is already a button gdpr_opener_button -> press this.